skynav/ttt/README.md

  * Error if xml:base on ttp:extensions is not absolute.
 (6.1.4 P4)
  * Error if absolutized extension designator doesn't conform to extension-designation defined in E.1.
 (6.1.5.
 P4)
  * Verify xs:string typed parameter attribute values on tt element.
 (6.2)
- * Error if columns or rows in ttp:cellResolution are zero.
-(6.2.1 P4)
  * Error if ttp:frameRate is not greater than zero.
 (6.2.4 P7)
- * Error if ttp:frameRateMultiplier numerator or denominator is zero.
-(6.2.5 P5)
  * Error if ttp:clockMode is smpte, ttp:markerMode is discontinuous, and dur attribute is specified on any element.
 (6.2.6 P12, 10.2.3 P3)
- * Error if width or height in ttp:pixelAspectRation are zero.
-(6.2.7 P4)
  * Error if tts:subFrameRate is zero.
 (6.2.9 P7)
  * Error if tts:tickRate is zero.
 (6.2.10 P7)
  * Error if style attribute references a style element that is a descendant of region, i.e, is not a descendant of styling.
 (8.1.2 P4)
  * Error if style attribute IDREF does not reference a style element. ([Issue 220](https://www.w3.org/AudioVideo/TT/tracker/issues/220)).
  * Error if tts:extent on tt element does not specify two pixel unit length values.
 (8.2.7 P7)
- * Verify xs:string typed tts:fontFamily value on styled elements.
-(8.2.8)
- * Verify xs:string typed tts:textOutline value on styled elements.
-(8.2.20)
- * Verify xs:string typed tts:zIndex value on styled elements.
-(8.2.25)
  * Error if loop in sequence of chained style references.
 (8.4.1.3 P3)
  * Error if region attribute IDREF does not reference a region element. ([Issue 219](https://www.w3.org/AudioVideo/TT/tracker/issues/219)).
  * Error if no region element specified and region attribute is specified on some element.
 (9.3.1 P2)